 Candidates are likely to find the story itself puzzling and amoral.
 The voice claims to have been under the weather and under pressure from his boss to appear more regularly at work.
 This suggests that he has to shoulder some responsibilities.
 The hitcher appears to have none; neither is he encumbered with possessions.
 He has a sort of hippy, Bob Dylan kind of hope, which provokes a violent response from the narrator.
 Whether he avenges himself on his boss by attacking the hitcher, or throws out his irresponsibility, is unclear.
 Either way, his absence of regret and calm recollection of the time of day and the weather outlook create an upsetting gulf between what he says he did and his response to it.
 The candidate's personal response to the poem is asked for and should be respected, especially where it is supported by textual detail.
-Basic responses will show some awareness of what the poem is about.
-Best ones will showing a reasonably developed understanding and try to comment on Armitage's language and its effect.
+There should be evidence in answers of personal engagement, and, in the best, detailed and insightful comments on the language.

-QUESTION 7b (11 marks) SIMON ARMITAGE What vivid impressions of a relationship with a parent does Armitage convey to you in EITHER Mother, any distance greater than a single span OR My father thought it bloody queer?
+QUESTION 7b (16 marks) SIMON ARMITAGE Explore the ways in which Armitage vividly portrays a relationship with a parent in EITHER Mother, any distance greater than a single span OR My father thought it bloody queer.
 Remember to support your ideas with details from your chosen poem.

 Candidates are likely to comment on the apparent domesticity of both incidents; measuring the dimensions of a room, having one's ears pierced ...
 However, they might go on to consider the metaphors of the anchor and the kite in the first poem, and the escape into an endless sky.
 Once the spool of tape is released, will the narrator fall or soar?
 In the second poem, the character of the father is strongly implied in the words he says, and in exactly why, at twenty-nine, the narrator's voice breaks like a tear when he remembers, or repeats, his father's words.
-Basic responses will make brief comment on the chosen poem.
+Basic responses will make some relevant comments on the chosen poem, with some textual reference.
 They will move through the bands as personal engagement and textual support become more developed.
-The best will offer comment on some aspect of the language.
+The best will explore, with skill and insight, exactly how Armitage's writing conveys the relationship so vividly.